-Before that, you first need to remove all foreign materials from the washer and do a quick rough cleaning, eliminate any big particles and residues on the walls, and around the drain area (including inside the filter).
-This is also a good time to unclog the pores of the spraying arm to ensure that they are squirting out water with no obstruction.
+Before that, you first need to remove all foreign materials from the dishwasher and do a quick rough cleaning which removes any big particles and residues hanging on the walls and around the drain area (including inside the filter).
+This is also a good time to unclog the pores of the spraying arm to ensure they’re squirting out water effortlessly.

 Next, you want to place a small heat-safe bowl full of white vinegar on the top rack of the dishwasher and then run a complete wash cycle on a hot setting, preferably, the hottest.
 This allows the vinegar to do its job of disinfecting, cleaning, unclogging, dissolution of mineral deposits, and removal of grime and gunk.

 Next, it’s baking soda’s time.
-You basically sprinkle a decent amount or (1 cup) of baking soda on the bottom of the washer and run a short hot water cycle.
-This adds spark to the cleaning as it eliminates foreign odor and also helps with the removal of gunk.
+You want to sprinkle a decent amount or (1 cup) of baking soda on the bottom of the washer and run a short hot water cycle.
+This adds spark to the cleaning as it eliminates odor and also helps with the removal of gunk.